Dampha Kunda Diaspora Organisation is a non-profit association form by the people.

 Introduction:

-In addition, there are eight main health centres, 16 smaller centres, 200 plus mobile clinic unit teams, and the Medical Research Council, which the UK Government funds.
-Several privately run clinics and a few health-focused NGOs operate in Gambia.
+Additionally, the country has eight main health centres, sixteen smaller centres, and over 200 mobile clinic unit teams.
+The Medical Research Council, funded by the UK Government, also contributes to healthcare services.
+Several privately operated clinics and health-focused non-governmental organisations (NGOs) are present in Gambia.

 HOME BIRTH VERSUS HOSPITAL AND ITS EFFECT IN GAMBIA

-In Gambia, there is a high maternal mortality rate, which may be related to home delivery.
-Therefore, this study aimed to assess the trend of home delivery and identify predictors using the Gambia Demographic and Health Survey (GDHS) 2013 and 2019–2020 data sets.
+The Gambia experiences a high maternal mortality rate, which may be associated with the prevalence of home deliveries.
+This study aims to assess trends in home delivery and identify associated predictors using the Gambia Demographic and Health Survey (GDHS) datasets from 2013 and 2019–2020 (Bureau, 2021).

-To deliver on this promise, countries need to have strong, efficient and equitable health systems that are rooted in the communities they serve.
-Primary health care (PHC) is the most effective and cost-efficient way to get there.
-Every country has a different path to achieving UHC and to decide what to cover based on the needs of their populations and the resources at hand.
-Investing in PHC ensures that all those needs are identified, prioritized and addressed in an integrated way; that there is a robust and equipped health and care workforce; and that all sectors of society contribute to confronting the environmental and socio-economic factors that affect health and well-being, including preparing for, responding to and recovering from emergencies.
+To deliver on this promise, countries need strong, efficient, and equitable health systems rooted in the communities they serve.
+Primary health care (PHC) is the most effective and cost-efficient approach to achieving this.
+Every country has a different path to achieving UHC and deciding what to cover based on its population's needs and available resources.
+Investing in PHC ensures that all those needs are identified, prioritised, and addressed in an integrated way; that there is a robust and equipped health and care workforce; and that all sectors of society contribute to confronting the environmental and socio-economic factors that affect health and well-being, including preparing for, responding to and recovering from emergencies.

 GEOGRAPHICAL LOCATION

-The primary objective of our organisation is to build a healthcare facility within the reach of the communities that is affordable and accessible and will provide high-quality primary healthcare services to the residents .
-This health centre will offer various medical services to support the existing healthcare system in The Gambia to enhance an effort to meet the healthcare demand.
-This facility will include Ambulance and emergency services, inpatient and outpatient department, maternal and child health clinic, vaccinations and, treatment centres for common illnesses, and overall general medical check-ups for patient to manage Diabetes, Blood pressure etc.
+Our organisation’s primary aim is to construct an affordable, accessible healthcare facility within reach of communities, providing high-quality primary healthcare services at the point of need.
+The health centre will offer a range of medical services to support the existing healthcare system in The Gambia and help meet healthcare demand.
+Planned services include ambulance and emergency care, inpatient and outpatient departments, a maternal and child health clinic, vaccination programs, treatment centres for common illnesses, and general medical check-ups for conditions such as diabetes and hypertension.

-By addressing these basic healthcare needs in our communities.
-We aim to significantly improve the well-being of the people of Dampha Kunda and the neighbouring villages.
-Dampha Kunda Diaspora Organisation initiated this project in collaboration with the Village Development Committee VDC, which aligns with our community development strategy and funding goals , which is driven by our ambitious plan to bring change to support the existing healthcare system to the doorsteps of our less privilege rural communities .
+By addressing these basic healthcare needs, we aim to significantly improve residents' well-being in Dampha Kunda and neighbouring villages.
+The Dampha Kunda Diaspora Organisation initiated this project in collaboration with the Village Development Committee (VDC), aligning with our community development strategy and funding objectives.
+This initiative is part of our broader plan to support the existing healthcare system and deliver essential services to underserved rural communities.

-This community Health Centre will serve as a beacon of hope for the people of Dampha Kunda and the neighbouring villages without urgent medical services available to support them to provide better healthcare services to minimise maternal and mortality rates an effort to eradicate the effects of common illness and other preventable diseases.
+This community health centre can serve as a beacon of hope for Dampha Kunda and neighbouring villages by providing urgent medical services, improving healthcare outcomes, and reducing maternal and child mortality.
+The facility will also help mitigate the effects of common illnesses and other preventable diseases.

 HOW DO WE FUND OUR PROJECTS